Coast Guard Academy settles suit over cadets-with-kids ban

 “No one should ever have to choose between the honor of being a Coast Guard cadet and the honor of being a parent," Olson said Thursday in a statement released by his lawyers.
 He said he was "thankful the academy has reached a settlement that recognizes my right to both.”

-At least at the time the suit was filed, an academy regulation barred cadets from having “any maternal or paternal obligation or responsibility," according to the lawsuit.
+Olson was expelled under an academy regulation that barred cadets from having “any maternal or paternal obligation or responsibility," according to the lawsuit.
 Olson's lawyers said the policy still stands.

 The couple had Olson’s parental rights terminated in hopes of enabling him to graduate, and he later went through a long administrative process to try to get his status restored, to no avail, according to his lawyers at the American Civil Liberties Union, the American Civil Liberties Union Foundation of Connecticut, and Yale Law School’s Veterans Legal Services Clinic.

 The lawsuit sought his commission and back pay, since he makes less than he would as an officer.
-It's not immediately clear whether the settlement addressed either of those issues; an inquiry was sent to his attorneys.
+The ACLU said there is no financial component to the settlement, but it does include a statement that will allow him to apply to be commissioned as an officer.

 “Becoming a parent shouldn’t be seen as a hardship,” Olson said in his statement.
 “I look forward to the day that cadets are given the same rights as the rest of the service.”